Devices

 Use the enhanced filtering and grouping features to find and organize devices you're managing.

 Filters help you find the devices you want to manage.
-Filters are based on table columns in the device view.
-Applying a filter to a column limits the device list to devices matching the filter.
-If you create a filter that has multiple elements, the device list shows only devices matching the filter elements you specified.
+Applying a filter with one or more properties limits the device list to devices matching the filter.

 Here's a filter that only shows devices with a Cloud agent and that run a version of Windows 10: